stereobooster/jshintrb/README.md

 # => string
 ```

-Or you can use it with rake
+Or you can use it with Rake

 ```ruby
 require "jshintrb/jshinttask"